mia-js/mia-js/README.md

 * `bodyparser {type:'json',limit:'512kb'` - *optional* Mia.js automatically parses a request body as json.
 To change this behaviour set the bodyparser type to `none` or change the limit of the body size.
 * `controllers` - Array of your project controllers to use for this route
 * `authorization` - Indicates if this route requries authorization.
 This flag is available in `generic-listServices` controller to indicate that this service is somehow protected and needs authorization.
+* `corsHeaders` - Apply CORS headers to single route i.e. for Cross Domain Policy.
+Defining the CORS header automatically enables this route to response to a browsers CORS requests methods OPTIONS
+*
 ####### Define controllers of a route method
 Controllers are defined as array in the routes file definition of your route method.
 The order of elements followes the chaining of your controllers.
 You can chain as many controllers as you need to perform a request and return a response.
 Controllers are chained by calling `next()` in a controller file.
 The last controller should handle the response output i.e. `res.send()` see [Express](https://github.com/strongloop/express)

 * `name` - Identity of the controller alias the field `identity` in your controller file.
 We should rename this ;-)
 * `version` - Version of the controller
 * `function` - Name of the custom function to use with this route request.
 Skip this parameter if you provide a method with the same name as the request method in your controller i.e. `self.list`

+####### Define error controllers of a route
+In the same way `controllers` are nested and used you can define `errorController` to provide a custom error handler to your route.
+In every case an error occures in the controller chain and `next(err)` is called all controllers are skipped and the `errorController` chain is executed.
+You can use as many error handler controllers as you like to finsih your task i.e. write some logs, cleanup some data or output a custom response to the client.

 # Globals
 <a name="globals"></a>